 Best for: Solo recruiters who need a stable pipeline tracker and can live with a dated interface.

 Setup: OpenCATS runs on Apache, MySQL, and PHP.
-On a $10/month DigitalOcean or Hetzner VPS, most recruiters are up and running in a few hours using the community guides.
+On a $10/month DigitalOcean or Hetzner VPS, most recruiters are running in a few hours using the community guides.
 A Docker Compose deployment is available and cuts setup time significantly.

 CandidATS